symfony/symfony-docs/quick_tour/en/02-The-View.markdown

     <img src="<?php echo $view->assets->getUrl('images/logo.png') ?>" />

-The `assets` helper main purpose is to make your application more portable.
+The `assets` helpers main purpose is to make your application more portable.
 Thanks to it, you can move the application root directory anywhere under your web root directory without changing anything in your templates code.